 3. Clinical Data Manager

-Pursuing higher certifications, such as a Clinical Data Management course, gives you in-depth knowledge of clinical data in the health information technology sector.
+Pursuing higher certifications, such as a Clinical Data Management course, gives you in-depth knowledge of clinical data management in the health information technology sector.

-4. Healthcare Administer
+4. Healthcare Administrator

 For BDS graduates who wish to work in healthcare operations, becoming a healthcare administrator is a viable and successful career choice.
-You can significantly impact hospital operations and patient care systems by combining your medical skills with strategic leadership in this field.
+You can significantly impact hospital operations and patient care systems by combining your medical skills with strategic leadership in this field and make a great career in the healthcare industry.
 Professionals in healthcare administration may find employment with regulatory bodies, non-profits, insurance companies, or healthcare advisory companies.
+Pursuing credentials such as an MBA in Healthcare Administration (MHA) or qualifications in quality improvement and healthcare data management will help you increase your knowledge and market value.

 5. Dental Public Health Care Worker